ekwan/Jprogdyn/README.md

 This reaction was studied at B3LYP/6-31+G*/PCM(DMF) and found to be concerted on the potential energy surface, but pseudo-stepwise on the free energy surface.

-On my fairly nice computer with 36 Intel cores are 128 GB from 2017, the four trajectories (1000 fs each) take about 12 hours to run.
+On an Intel node with 36 cores and 128 GB from 2017, the four trajectories (1000 fs each) took about 30 hours to run.
+(See the section on [termination conditions](#termination-conditions) to stop the trajectories when they have reached a defined structure.
+This tutorial file does not have any termination conditions set, but they can be added, and will speed up the trajectory calculations a great deal.)

 1. **Gather Files**